Customer feedback loop - what it is and why it's important

 - Use probing questions to go deeper into interesting points that come up, such as "tell me more about that" or "can you help me understand that better".

-3. Feedback page
+3. Feedback board

-Best practices for running a feedback page:
+Best practices for running a feedback board:

 - When you first set up the page, add some initial feedback that you're already aware of so that your page is not empty.

 - Share the page with your customers.
 A few different ways to do this:

 - Add a "Give Feedback" link to your page footer.

 - Send an email to your customers telling them about your feedback page.